-When you are treated unfairly because of your race, colour, ethnic background, ethno-religious background, descent or nationality (this includes being an Aboriginal or Torres Strait Islander person).
+Race discrimination is when you are treated unfairly because of your race, colour, ethnic background, ethno-religious background, descent or nationality (this includes being an Aboriginal or Torres Strait Islander person).

-When you are treated unfairly because you have a disability, or someone thinks you have a disability.
+Disability discrimination is when you are treated unfairly because you have a disability, or someone thinks you have a disability.
 It is also against the law to treat you unfairly or harass you because you had a disability in the past, or because you will or may get one in the future.
 Disability includes physical, intellectual and psychiatric disabilities, learning and emotional problems, and any virus or bacteria that can cause disease, such as HIV.

-When you are treated unfairly because you are a woman or because you are a man.
+Sex discrimination is when you are treated unfairly because you are a woman or because you are a man.
 Discrimination against a woman because she is pregnant or breastfeeding can also be sex discrimination.

-When you are treated unfairly because of your age, for example, because people think you are too old, too young or middle aged.
+Age discrimination is when you are treated unfairly because of your age, for example, because people think you are too old, too young or middle aged.
 Forcing people to retire at a particular age is also against the law.

-When you are treated unfairly because you are responsible for caring for or supporting certain members of your family, or other people think you are.
+Carers responsibilities discrimination is when you are treated unfairly because you are responsible for caring for or supporting certain members of your family, or other people think you are.
 This type of discrimination is only against the law in employment.

-When you are treated unfairly because of your marital or domestic status - for example, because you are single, married, or living in a de facto relationship.
+Marital or domestic status discrimination is when you are treated unfairly because of your marital or domestic status - for example, because you are single, married, or living in a de facto relationship.

 When you are treated unfairly because of the race, sex, pregnancy, breastfeeding, age, marital or domestic status, homosexuality/lesbianism, disability or transgender status of one of your relatives, friends or work colleagues.